-Ask the Expert: Can My Skin Type Change Over Time?
+Can Your Skin Type Change Over Time?
+A Dermatologist Weighs In

 So, you’ve finally pin-pointed your exact skin type and are using all the necessary products that help you achieve a beautiful, healthy-looking complexion.
 Just when you thought you were catering to your skin’s specific needs, you start to notice your skin changing in texture, tone, and firmness.
 Perhaps your shiny complexion is suddenly becoming drier, duller even.
 What gives?
 Could your skin type be changing?
 Is that even possible?
 We turned to board-certified dermatologist and Skincare.com consultant, Dr. Dhaval Bhanusali, for the answer, ahead.